Utility Bill Formats and Statement Layout References

 Differences by Utility Type

-Each service category introduces unique layout elements based on the type of information being reported:
+Each service category introduces unique layout elements based on the type of information being reported:- Electricity bills commonly include meter readings, kWh usage charts, and tiered pricing blocks

 - Gas bills often show volume consumption, energy conversion factors, and seasonal adjustments